-Science at GCSE is taught as separate subjects, which may result in the attainment of three GCSE grades in Biology, Chemistry and Physics.
+Science at GCSE is taught as separate subjects, which may result in the attainment of three GCSE grades in Biology, Chemistry and Physics OR two grades for Combined Science (Trilogy).
 You have already started GCSE work in the 13s, so you are already off to a great start!
 We teach a three-year GCSE course in the sciences with all examinations being taken in June at the end of the 15s.
-Some students will study the Trilogy (Combined Science) award, which contains content from all three subjects, but is awarded 2 GCSE grades.
+At the end of the 13s, subject teachers will recommend pupils for Separate Sciences or Combined Science.
+These recommendations are based on performance through the year and likely GCSE outcomes and will be made in consultation with parents and pupils.

 Below, please see a detailed description of each of the subjects studied over the three years.
-We follow the AQA Biology, Chemistry and Physics specifications (for 1st examination in June 2018).
+We follow the AQA Biology, Chemistry and Physics specifications.
 Please note that the order of topics may be altered at the discretion of the department.